Comando Con Venezuela

-Logo of the Comando Con Venezuela.

-The Comando Con Venezuela (Con Vzla; lit.
-'Command With Venezuela') is an informal Venezuelan political entity established to support the candidacy of María Corina Machado in the primaries organized by the Unitary Platform (the main opposition coalition against the Nicolás Maduro regime) in October 2023, and, following her victory, her candidacy in the 2024 Venezuelan presidential election.
+Comando Con Venezuela (lit.
+'Command With Venezuela'), commonly known as Con Vzla, is an informal Venezuelan political organisation established to support the candidacy of María Corina Machado in the primaries organized by the Unitary Platform (the main opposition coalition against the Nicolás Maduro regime) in October 2023, and, following her victory, her candidacy in the 2024 Venezuelan presidential election.
 Due to Machado's disqualification imposed by the General Contralory and upheld by the Supreme Court of Justice earlier that year, the Comando initially backed the nomination of Corina Yoris, and subsequently Edmundo González's nomination.
 The Comando coordinated the electoral campaign both in Venezuela and abroad, as well as the citizen-led electoral observation effort and parallel vote count conducted during the elections, claiming to have collected up to 83.5% of the election minutes issued on election day and publishing the results on an webpage.
 Currently, the organization leads efforts to defend González's legitimacy as president-elect of Venezuela based on the election minutes results.

 The complex legal challenges faced by the Venezuelan opposition in preparing for the elections (including judicial interventions of political parties, the disqualification of candidates, and internal disputes within the opposition) have fueled debate over the strict characterization of the Comando as a political force.
-Additional complications included the fact that neither Machado nor her party, Vente Venezuela, were formally part of the Unitary Platform, the opposition's need to use the electoral card of the defunct Democratic Unity Roundtable (authorized by the National Electoral Council, CNE) and those of parties like Un Nuevo Tiempo and Movimiento por Venezuela to participate in the elections, and the late proclamation of González (the official president of the MUD party recognized by the CNE but previously lacking a high political profile) as a substitute candidate.
+Additional complications included the fact that neither Machado nor her party, Vente Venezuela, were formally part of the Unitary Platform, the opposition's need to use the electoral card of the defunct Democratic Unity Roundtable (authorized by the National Electoral Council (Consejo Nacional Electoral, CNE) and those of parties like Un Nuevo Tiempo and Movimiento por Venezuela to participate in the elections, and the late proclamation of González (the official president of the MUD party recognized by the CNE but previously lacking a high political profile) as a substitute candidate.
 While Comando Con Venezuela is not a formal party or alliance and officially operates as the "Unitary Platform campaign command", it often acts independently of the coalition and plays a decisive role in decision-making.
 This has led analysts and journalists to describe it as the main coordination of opposition forces in Venezuela, which could be characterized as a coalition, party, or de facto political movement.